Money milestones: How to pay for your child's college education

 You don’t have to start saving as soon as you have a child, but it’s a good idea to get started early.
 The more time you give yourself to save, the bigger your child’s college fund can grow.
 Whether you have a specific savings goal in mind or you just want to save as much as you can, starting early can help you get there.

-Whether you’re building your child’s college fund in a 529, Coverdell ESA, IRA or a plain old savings account, the key is to save regularly and frequently.
+Whether you’re building your child’s college fund in a 529 plan, Coverdell ESA, IRA or a plain old savings account, the key is to save regularly and frequently.
 Add a college savings contribution into your monthly budget, and consider contributing extra whenever you come into some unexpected income.
 One caveat: Your savings should be realistic for your budget and shouldn’t take away from other priorities.

 “Retirement security should take priority over paying for college.
 Parents should try not to sacrifice their retirement so that they can pay for their child's education.
 It's easy to borrow money to pay for college, but it's much more difficult to borrow money to fund retirement,” said Firth.